novant-io/jasper/jasper-spec-protocol.md

 ## Values

-The `/values` endpoint provides current values for points in this system.
+The `/values` endpoint provides current values for points under a source.
+It takes a required `source_id` argument.

     {
       "values": [